Paleocontinent: Formation

-It was the first supercontinent to form on Earth, all the continental crust on Earth came together and formed one giant land mass.
-This land mass was surrounded by an even larger ocean, known as Mirovia.
-There were about four smaller continents that collided and came together to form Rodinia.
-This event is called the Grenville Orogeny.
-This caused there to be mountain building along the areas of were continents collided.
-This is because the continental crust is not very dense so neither continent would sink or sub duct.
-This causes the formation of Fold and Thrust belts, similar to the Himalayas today.
+It was the first supercontinent to form on Earth, when all of the continental crust on Earth came together and formed one giant land mass.
+The land mass was surrounded by an even larger ocean, known as Mirovia.
+There were about four smaller continents, which collided and came together to form Rodinia.
+The event is called the Grenville Orogeny.
+Mountains were built along the places the ofwere continents collided.
+The continental crust was not very dense and so neither continent would sink or subduct.
+That caused the formation of fold and thrust belts, similar to the Himalayas today.

 Demise

 Rodinia lasted for 250 mya and then began to come apart between 850 and 800 mya.
-The continent began to break part at a single point but then fractured and ripped open in three different directions.
-Two of the three rifts that were created were successful and the third failed.
-The breaking up Rodinia caused the formation of Gondwana or Gondwanaland and Laurentia.
-Rodinia's breakup created many shallow coastal shelves that were not there before.
-The shelves were nutrient rich and this is thought to have led to the diversification of vegetative and non-vegetative life on Earth.
+The continent began to break apart at a single point but then fractured and ripped open in three different directions.
+Two of the three rifts that were created were successful, but the third failed.
+The breaking-up Rodinia caused the formation of Gondwana or Gondwanaland and Laurentia.
+The break-up created many shallow coastal shelves, which had not been there.
+The shelves were nutrient-rich, which is thought to have led to the diversification of vegetative and non-vegetative life on Earth.
 The shelves in particular were the area where animal life is said to have started.
-The name Rodinia also alludes to this, in Russian it means 'to give birth' and in this case that is to animal life here on Earth.
+The name Rodinia also alludes to thiat since it means in Russian means 'to give birth', in this case to animal life on Earth.

 Climate

-The climate at the end of Rodinia's existence was cold and it is thought that this was the start of the first snowball Earth period.
-Rodinia already had some glaciation but as it tore apart, less dense rock began to rise causing more land area to be at higher elevations which encouraged more ice to stick.
-However, the time of Rodinia was a time of inactivity in Earth's atmosphere.
-Also the atmosphere had little oxygen because Rodinia's land surface was too harsh of an environment for land plants to flourish, the atmosphere was devoid of Oxygen and the ozone layer was much less extensive which attributed to the harsh land environment.
+The climate at the end of Rodinia's existence was cold, which is thought to be the start of the first snowball Earth period.
+Rodinia already had some glaciation, but as it tore apart, less dense rock began to rise, which caused more land area to be at higher elevations and thus encouraged more ice to stick.
+However, Rodinia was a time during which Earth's atmosphere was inactive.

+Also, the atmosphere had little oxygen because Rodinia's land surface was too harsh of an environment for land plants to flourishé The atmosphere was devoid of oxygen, and the ozone layer was much less extensive, which is attributed to the harsh land environment.